w3c/ColorWeb-CG/hdr_html_canvas_element.md

 ### Background

-In general, application should avoid conversions between color spaces and maintain imagery in its original color space: conversions between color spaces are not necessarily reversible and do not necessarily result in the same image appearance.
-In particular, conversion of an HDR image to an SDR will result in a signification loss of information and an SDR image that is different from the SDR image that would have been mastered from the same source material.
-From that perspective, converting from HDR to SDR imagery is similar to converting RGBA images to 16-color pallette images.
+In general, applications should avoid conversions between color spaces and maintain imagery in its original color space: conversions between color spaces are not necessarily reversible and do not necessarily result in the same image appearance.
+In particular, conversion of an HDR image to SDR will result in a significant loss of information and an SDR image that is different from the SDR image that would have been mastered from the same source material.
+From that perspective, converting from HDR to SDR imagery is similar to converting RGBA images to 16-color palette images.

 Nevertheless, the HTML specification allows color space conversion in several scenarios, e.g., when [drawing images to a